 - Adaptational Intelligence: Chase is seen designing and attempting to build the fistigons, unlike his comics counterpart who just happened to pick them up.
 He later helps his father build the final version.

 - Antagonistic Offspring: Among the kids, he has the worst relationship with his parents, and is by far the fastest to assume the worst about whatever PRIDE is up to.
-This changes in Season 2 where Alex is the most antagonistic who even manages to trick the Wilders couple to be arrested.
+This changes in Season 2, where Alex is the most antagonistic and even manages to trick the Wilders into be arrested.

 - The B Grade: Struggling to earn good grades in Spanish class, which puts him at odds with his extremely education-focused dad.